-On the pages that follow, we share details about our governance and oversight structure and our commitment to corporate social responsibility.
-We also introduce you to the individuals we are grateful to have serve on our Board and on our executive leadership team, including those mentioned above.
+On the following pages, we share details about our governance and oversight structure and our commitment to corporate social responsibility.
+We also provide background information on the members of our Board and our executive leadership team.

 Thank you for choosing Guardian.
-It is an honor to serve you and your families.
+It remains an honor to serve you and your families.